NOBarbosa/clone-tabnews/README.md

 # clone-tabnews
-Implementação do tabnews seguindo oritentações do Deschamps
+Implementação do tabnews seguindo orientações do Deschamps